-The Mythical Seven Cities of Gold
+The Mythical Seven Cities of Cíbola

 Early in the 16th century, Spain established a rich colonial empire in the New World.
 From Mexico to Peru, gold poured into her treasury and new lands were opened for settlement.
 The northern frontier lay only a few hundred miles north of Mexico City; and beyond that was a land unknown.
-Tales of unimaginable riches in this land had fired the Spanish imagination ever since Spain's discovery of the "New World".
+Tales of unimaginable riches in this land had fired the Spanish imagination ever since the Spanish arrival in the "New World".
 They lured Hernando Cortéz to Mexico in 1519, followed shortly thereafter by Parfilo de Narváez to Florida and Francisco Pizarro to Peru.
 Many expeditions ended in failure, but there were enough successes to keep alive the dream that great wealth lay within the grasp of anyone with the opportunity to seize it.

 Such was the situation in 1536 when Cabeza de Vaca and three tattered companions, sole survivors of the shipwrecked Narvaez Expedition, arrived in Mexico City after eight years of wandering through what is now the American Southwest.
 Everyone listened intently to their story of an incredible land to the north comprised of seven "large cities, with streets lined with goldsmith shops, houses of many stories, and doorways studded with emeralds and turquoise!"
 Antonio de Mendoza, Viceroy of New Spain (Mexico), was anxious to explore this new land to determine if the stories were true.
 In 1539 he sent Fray Marcos de Niza, accompanied by some guides and Estévan, a Moor who had been with Cabeza de Vaca, to find out.
 Fray Marcos returned within a year with sad testimony of Estévan's death at the hands of hostile Indians.
 However, his report also made mention of the "Seven Cities of Cibola."